 Dr. Sherman reported that a working group consisting of himself, Mr. Thomas, Ms. Marks, Ms. Russell, Ms. Kassis, Ms. Snyder and Dr. Jo Linder-Crow met on January 20, 2010, regarding the draft continuing education language.
-Dr. Rodolfa was unable to attend due to a death in his family.
 The meeting was publically noticed.
 The Board continued to discuss the entities that will be approved as continuing education providers.